Things to do in Bangkok with Kids

 Most bars, restaurants, hotels and attractions in Bangkok are within a short walk of a BTS Skytrain station.

-For attractions near the Chao Praya River, such as the Grand Palace and Wat Arun, river taxis are an easy way to get around Bangkok.
+For attractions near the Chao Praya River, such as the Grand Palace and Wat Arun, river taxis are an easy way to get around.

 We chose to take the Chao Praya Tourist Boat as it is less crowded than the local boats.
 It is also quicker as it only stops at select piers that are close to tourist attractions.
 Look for the blue flag.